mccoy-lab/karyohmm/README.md

 ```
 karyohmm-cli -i data/test_disomy_embryo.tsv -o data/out_disomy
 karyohmm-cli -i data/test_mat_trisomy_embryo.tsv -o data/out_mat_trisomy
+karyohmm-cli -i data/test_combined_embryo.tsv -o data/out_combined
 ```

 This will run the `MetaHMM` model for two simulated datasets and output a simple table of posterior probabilities of each potential karyotypic outcome.
-To see the full spectrum of options when running the model, you can run `karyohmm-cli --help`.
+To see the full display of options when running the model, you can run `karyohmm-cli --help`.

 ## Contact

-* @aabiddanda
+Please submit an issue or contact @aabiddanda